SamratDesai7/data_structure_journal/README.md

 ## 📌 About This Repository

-This repository is a **complete journal** of Java programs based on **Data Structures**, created as part of coursework .
+This repository is a **complete journal** of C Language programs based on **Data Structures**, created as part of coursework .
 It contains ready-to-run code, organized and well-commented, for each practical problem typically required in a **BCA** curriculum.

 Perfect for:
 - 🧑‍🎓 Students preparing lab submissions
 - 📚 Reference before exams
-- 💻 Understanding core DSA logic through Java
+- 💻 Understanding core DSA logic through C Language

 ---